joaopereiradsantos/joaopereiradsantos-hugowebsite/content/project/tcb/index.md

 > <font size=5>_Bookmakers could swiftly enforce limitations on accounts, resulting in the suspension of betting activities._</font>

 #### Betting on the [Wisdom of Crowds](https://en.wikipedia.org/wiki/The_Wisdom_of_Crowds): Galton's Impact on Bookmakers<a name="unconstrained-simulations"></a>
 The advancements of the TCBB, is contrasted with its predecessor TBB, which relies on neural network-based predictions.
 The concept of utilizing collective intelligence is rooted in observations made by Sir Francis Galton in 1907, where the average guesses of a crowd closely approximated the actual weight of an ox.
 This idea has been applied in various fields, including ensemble learning in machine learning algorithms.
 Similarly, in the sports markets, each bookmaker serves as a predictor, and the average odds represent aggregated information.
 These predictions encompass punters' preferences and opinions, influencing odds based on demand.
 Given bookmakers' adept predictive models, competing in forecasting game outcomes poses challenges.
-Prior attempts to outperform the football market with expert strategies yielded inconsistent results (e.g. ["How Efficient Is the European Football Betting Market?
+Prior attempts to outperform the football market with expert strategies yielded inconsistent results (e.g.: ["How Efficient Is the European Football Betting Market?
 Evidence from Arbitrage and Trading Strategies"](https://www.researchgate.net/publication/46559603_How_Efficient_Is_the_European_Football_Betting_Market_Evidence_from_Arbitrage_and_Trading_Strategies)).

 #### Promising Insights from Constrained Simulations<a name="unconstrained-simulations"></a>
 Although conclusive statements about the long-term efficacy of the consensus remain cautious due to the need for an extended analysis horizon, the outcomes of constrained simulations show promise.
 Specifically, employing flat betting with n ≥ 4% yields an average of about 10 available daily betting opportunities, characterized by a balanced yield percentage and sustainable bank variability.
 Notably, the more fractioned the Kelly bet becomes, the more consistent the simulation results demonstrate.
 For instance, the eight-kelly strategy has proven profitable at n > 1.5% with low bank variability, while the full-kelly strategy only realized profits at n > 5% and exhibited bank variability four times higher.